The Clamshell Nebula

 The Clamshell Nebula (Sh2-119) is around 2200 light-years away in the constellation Cygnus.
 This photo shows clouds of gas and dust within the central region of the nebula, which are being sculpted by powerful stellar winds and ultraviolet radiation from nearby hot, massive stars — in particular the supergiant 68 Cygni (the bright point in the bottom-right).

-I’ve wanted to image The Clamshell Nebula for quite a while.
+I’ve wanted to image the Clamshell Nebula for quite a while.
 For some reason I’d always assumed it was quite small, so I was surprised to find that it’s actually more of a wide-field target.
 Still, I wanted to give it a crack, so decided to leverage my Askar 130PHQ’s 1000mm focal length to zero in on a composition around the centre of the nebula.

 As usual for these types of nebulae, I used an Optolong L-Ultimate for Ha/OIII data, and an Askar D2 for SII/OIII.
 I normally use an Optolong L-Quad Enhance for RGB data — in this case just the stars — but I actually forgot to use it this time!
 It doesn’t really make much difference for the stars though, as they’re bright and use just an hour of integration time.